Junior Sister

 - Please note that this is an internal position only, and is only available to current Dorothy House staff members and volunteers -

-As a Junior Sister, you will play a key leadership role in our Inpatient Unit, providing expert clinical care and guidance to patients, their families, and our staff.
-Working closely with the Care Services Directorate Services Lead and the wider Junior Sister team, you will help to ensure high-quality, safe, and compassionate care delivery.
+As a Junior Sister, you will play a key leadership role in our In-Patient Unit, providing expert clinical care and guidance to patients, their families, and our staff.
+Working closely with the Matron, Sister and wider Junior Sister team, you will help to ensure high-quality, safe, and compassionate care delivery.

 You will lead and inspire nursing colleagues, support learning and development, champion service improvement, and be instrumental in integrating our care with multi-disciplinary teams both internally and externally.